 f) How are provision and support organised and resources deployed?

-- there are currently 347 children on roll.
+- There are currently 332 children on roll.
 We have 16 teaching assistants employed in school, providing a higher staff to pupil ratio which maximises learning potential for all our children; most are trained to deliver a number of intervention programmes throughout the school.

-- a large number of intervention programmes are in place for children who require additional support e.g. Language and listening, Learning to Listen, Colourful Semantics, Mr Word, Letters and Sounds, Five minute box, Tessy Learning, Write Away, Toe by Toe, Power of One/Two, Word Wasp, Comprehension reading cards, Inference Intervention, Social Communication groups, Lego therapy, motor skills groups
+- A large number of intervention programmes are in place for children who require additional support e.g. Language and listening, Learning to Listen, Colourful Semantics, Mr Word, Letters and Sounds, Five minute box, Tessy Learning, Write Away, Starewell to Spelling, Power of One/Two, Teaching Reading Through Games, Comprehension reading cards, Inference Intervention, Social Communication groups, Lego therapy, motor skills groups.

 g) How do we engage with Outside Agencies and what services do they provide?

 When a child is demonstrating further cause for concern or their learning need is more complex and persistent than can be met by the school interventions already put in place, school will engage with relevant outside agencies.
 This is triggered when:

 - a child continues not to make expected progress despite personalised planning being put in place

 - continues to have difficulty in developing English and Maths skills

 - has social, emotional, mental health difficulties which substantially or regularly interfere with the child’s own learning or that of the other learners